Mr Mike Heffernan – Assistant Headteacher, Director of Sixth Form

 The Enrichment Programme in Sixth Form gives students valuable applied experiences, enhances confidence and helps our students to become responsible and outward facing young adults, who make a positive difference to the communities around them.
 Our wide-ranging enrichment programme also provides valuable practical experiences that students can draw on, either when writing a personal statement for university, an application for an apprenticeship, or a curriculum vitae for employment.

 There are lots of trips, visits and other extra-curricular opportunities.
 Many subjects offer relevant trips or events to enhance the curriculum.
-Some of these are residential field trips in the UK or abroad, including to Berlin and Iceland, as well as the chance to participate in a Camps International expedition – the next trip is going to Cambodia.
+Some of these are residential field trips in the UK or abroad, including to Berlin and Iceland.
 In Year 12, all students also go on a university taster day trip so they get an idea of what a university is like, and an understanding of what to look out for on university open days.

 All our Year 12 students participate in a work experience programme which includes a week long work placement at the end of the summer term.
 Students are supported in finding suitable placements which will provide valuable experience linked to their future aspirations.
 There is also a Sixth Form Speaker Programme, which regularly welcomes in external speakers and alumni to raise awareness of a wide variety of different future study and career options.
 This year, there are external speakers giving talks on topics including; Oxbridge, apprenticeship insights such as accountancy, and career insights such as Law.
 Both the work experience, and these talks, encourage students to be aspirational and to actively consider their future.